-The scheduled payment of principal of and interest on the Series 2019A Bonds Maturity maturing on November 1, 2022 through November 1, 2037, inclusive (the "Insured Series 2019A Bonds") when due will be guaranteed under a municipal bond insurance policy to be issued concurrently with the delivery of the Insured Series 2019A Bonds by Assured Guaranty Municipal Corp.
+The scheduled payment of principal of and interest on the Series 2019B Bonds when due will be guaranteed under an insurance policy to be issued concurrently with the delivery of the Series 2019B Bonds by Assured Guaranty Municipal Corp.
+See "BOND INSURANCE."